Your First Lesson with a Tutor

 Before you start

-The first thing you should do, regardless of where you've decided to meet, is to check the teacher's photo ID, CRB check, and any other supporting documentation they claim to have.
+The first thing you should do, regardless of where you've decided to meet, is to check the tutor's photo ID, any Enhanced DBS checks/PVG membership they profess, and any other supporting documentation they claim to have.
 Don't worry, they won't take offence at this; they know to expect this as professionals.
-It is best to do this as soon as you have met and introduced yourselves, so you can concentrate on what really matters: playing music!
+It is best to do this as soon as you have met and introduced yourselves, so you can concentrate on what really matters: learning!

 Your first lesson

-It is helpful to consider exactly what you want to achieve from your music lessons, and to explain this to the teacher.
-The teacher may want to talk through your motivation for learning an instrument, and may do some exercises with you to ascertain your skill level so far - don't be bashful, you're not supposed to be a maestro at the instrument yet!
+It is helpful to consider exactly what you want to achieve from your lessons, and to explain this to the tutor.
+The tutor may want to talk through your motivation for studying the subject in question, and may do some exercises with you to ascertain your skill level so far - don't be bashful, you're not supposed to be able to be an Einstein yet!

-Ultimately, the first lesson is an opportunity to gauge your rapport with the teacher and their teaching style.
-Don't be afraid to ask your teacher to raise or ease the pace or difficulty of lessons; equally, if you would like to change anything about the lessons (direction, structure, etc) just mention it to your teacher.
+Ultimately, the first lesson is an opportunity to gauge your rapport with the tutor and their teaching style.
+Don't be afraid to ask your tutor to raise or ease the pace or difficulty of lessons; equally, if you would like to change anything about the lessons (direction, structure, etc) just mention it to your tutor.

-- If you would like to change anything about the sessions (direction, structure) just mention it to your music teacher.
+- If you would like to change anything about the sessions (content, structure) just mention it to your tutor.

-- Help other parents and tutees by providing feedback about your tutor through First Tutors: Music.
+- Help other parents and students by providing feedback about your tutor through First Tutors: Music.